asaaki/packex/README.md

 # Packex

-Relex helper to create an shippable archive file from your assembled Elixir project
+Relex helper to create a shippable archive file from your assembled Elixir project

 ----